rrthomas/verdure/README.md

 ```

 The command is passed to `sh -c` with the environment variables `PROGRAM`
-and `VERSION` set to the values passed to verdure, and executed in the
+and `VERSION` set to the values passed to verdure and `PROGRAM_ENV` set to
+the name of a shell file that can have environment variables and commands
-installation directory.
+appended to it, and executed in the installation directory.

+Installation packages, source tarballs, Git checkouts and similar
+directories of files used to build and install a program should be unpacked,
+checked out etc. into a directory called `PROGRAM-VERSION`.

 ### Installation helpers